kitsudaiki/SakuraTree-Documentation/source/syntax/file-structure.rst

         ["test example file"]

     The header of the file only contains a name for the file between "[]".
 This name is printed in the output and may help while debugging.
-With support for only one file, it doesn't make much sense currently but when support for nested tree-files will be added in a future version, it will make debugging a little bit easier.
+With support for only one file, it doesn't make much sense currently but when support for nested sakura-files will be added in a future version, it will make debugging a little bit easier.

 * **Global items**